peteroupc/CBOR/docs/PeterO.TrapException.md

         PeterO.PrecisionContext ctx,
         object result);

-Initializes a new instance of the[PeterO.TrapException](PeterO.TrapException.md) class.
+Initializes a new instance of the [PeterO.TrapException](PeterO.TrapException.md) class.

 <b>Parameters:</b>